berndhartzer/go-queue-worker/README.md

 # go-queue-worker

 A proof of concept for an idea.
+Features queue message polling, batch message deletion and graceful server shutdown making sure all channels are drained and messages fully processed.

-Code published, warts and all, to use as reference.
+Code published, warts and all, to use as reference if need be.

 ## Running
 ```sh